 - Consider if there are ways to build flexibility into your volunteer requests (e.g. offering a range of different times), to accommodate student schedules that can change from month to month.

 - Find out what current students and student groups are doing.
 It is often easier to get incorporated into an existing program than create momentum and interest in something brand new.

 - Meet with us!
 We can help brainstorm creative solutions to meet your organization’s needs.

-If you are interested in starting or expanding partnerships, please contact Niki Sosa, our Community Partnership Development Coordinator.
+If you are interested in starting or expanding partnerships, please contact Niki Sosa, our Community Partnerships Coordinator.